seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **FLAMINIUS**
 'Faith, nothing but an empty box, sir; which, in my
-lord's behalf, I come to entreat your honour to
+lord's behalf, I come to entreat your honor to
 supply; who, having great and instant occasion to
 use fifty talents, hath sent to your lordship to
 furnish him, nothing doubting your present